-Flying Flashes to Race From Maryland to New Mexico in Historical Air Race for Women
+Flying Flashes Finish Historical Air Race for Women

-This year marks the 41st Air Race Classic, featuring 118 women pilots of all ages and all backgrounds, including the Flying Flashes from Kent State’s College of Applied Engineering, Sustainability and Technology.
-This year’s team includes Jaila Manga and Helen Miller, both are seniors majoring in flight technology.
-Manga flew in last year’s race as a student - this year, she is the certified flight instructor leading the way.
+This year marked the 41st Air Race Classic, featuring 118 women pilots of all ages and all backgrounds, including the Flying Flashes from Kent State’s College of Aeronautics & Engineering.
+This year’s team is Jaila Manga and Helen Miller, both seniors majoring in flight technology.
+Manga flew in last year’s race as a student - this year, she was the certified flight instructor leading the way.

-Kent State is one of 14 colleges and universities competing.
-The team will fly in a Cessna Sky Hawk awarded to Kent State after receiving the unique distinction as a 2016 Top Hawk university.
-The aircraft is named Nikki in celebration of the life of Nicole “Nikki” Kukwa, an exemplary Kent State aeronautics student who helped establish the Kent State chapter of Women in Aviation, and served as an inspiration to those who knew her.
+The Flying Flashes flew in the university's newest Cessna Sky Hawk.
+Both Manga and Miller are members of the Kent State Women in Aviation chapter founded by Nicole “Nikki” Kukwa, an exemplary Kent State aeronautics student who served as an inspiration to those who knew her.
 Kukwa passed away from leukemia during her junior year.
 In her honor, a free aeronautics camp for high school girls takes place annually to show Kukwa's continued, positive influence in aeronautics.